 To get an estimate of energy production and cost for your grid-connected PV (photovoltaic) system, you can use tools like PVWatts provided by the National Renewable Energy Laboratory (NREL).
 This tool takes into account factors like location, system size, orientation, tilt angle, shading, and more to give you a general idea of what to expect.
-However, it is always advisable to obtain custom estimates from solar installers who can provide more accurate information based on your specific circumstances.
+However, it is always advisable to obtain custom estimates from solar installers who can provide more accurate information based on your specific circumstances in your area.

 Now that we have covered the solar system installation process, let’s explore an important aspect that you need to consider before moving forward: Permits and Local Requirements.

-Before installing a solar system, it is crucial for us to understand and comply with permits and local requirements in your area.
-These vary depending on your city, county, and state regulations.
-Obtaining the necessary permits ensures that your installation meets safety standards and adheres to building codes.
-We make all this very easy for you since we’ve done it many times before.
+Before installing a solar system, it is crucial for us to understand and comply with permits and local requirements in your town and state.
+City, county, and state regulations are always a bit different.
+We are experienced in obtaining the necessary permits ensures that your installation meets safety standards and adheres to building codes in your area.
+We make all this very easy for you since we’ve done it many times before in your neighborhood.